Assessment Testing and Placement

 What is the procedure for course placement?

 - Complete an online or in-person admissions application and obtain a student ID number in Enrollment Services.
 A student ID number is REQUIRED to take the placement test.

-- Prepare for the test.
-Seek free assistance in preparing for the placement test prior to taking the placement test.
-To prepare for the math placement test, log in to webadvisor, click on “Math Placement Assessment (ALEKS), and follow the steps to take an online practice test, which will create personalized learning modules designed to help you prepare for the placement test that counts!
-You will pay a $15 fee to take the math placement test.
+- Prepare.
+Seek free assistance in preparing for the placement assessment.
+To prepare for the math placement test, log in to webadvisor, click on “Math Placement Assessment (ALEKS), and follow the steps to take an online practice test, which will create personalized learning modules designed to help you prepare.
+You will pay a $15 fee for the program.